-A: If select for verification or required to document income, you must submit copies of W-2 forms and/or proof of any other source of income.
-Also, you must obtain proof of your non-filing status from the IRS.
+A: If select for verification or required to document income, you must submit copies of your wage and income transcript forms and/or proof of any other source of income.
 Please click here for information about verification and how to contact the IRS.

 Q: Will the HOPE Grant pay my technology Fee?